yunmaoQu/WebMiner/README.md

 # Sort imports
 isort src tests

-# Type checking
+# Type check
 mypy src
 ```

-## License
+## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)